Johnnyyy24/Johnnyyy24.github.io/content/_index.md

 ---
-title: "About my perceptions of the world"
+title: "About my perceptions of the world :)"
 ---

-LFG
+LFGGG